mikehans/mh-id-au-astro/src/content/articles/redis-caching-proxy.md

     - design patterns
 ---
 # So what's my beef here?
 Over and over again, I see demos / doco showing how easy it is to add a cache in front of a database.
 The code to add the cache is just thrown directly onto the methods accessing / writing the data.
-It seems we've forgotton or thrown out the idea of design patterns.
-Like they are a waste of time or something.
-Or perhaps, they're only demos.
+It seems we've forgotton or thrown out the idea of design patterns, like they are a waste of time or something.
+Or perhaps, they're only demos, so certain things don't matter.
 Demos become the documentation and get implemented because there are devs who simply don't know any better.
-(Insert old man yelling at the clouds).In the interested of keeping my head-banging for heavy metal, I wrote my own demo.
+(Insert old man yelling at the clouds).
+So in the interests of keeping my head-banging for heavy metal, I've written my own demo.

 ## Proxy pattern intent
 The intent of the Proxy pattern is to create a surrogate that controls access to another object.
 Wow, that sounds a lot like what I want to do here.
 Specifically, I want a cache that intercepts database access and tries to fulfil any data requests from the cache first.
 If the data I want is there I'll return that.
 Otherwise I'll send the request on to the database and cache that data on the way back out.